-In 2016 the population with foreign background in Helsinki grew by 5,010 people i.e. 5.6 per cent.
-The growth rate was slowest in ten years but persons with foreign background accounted nonetheless for almost three fourths of the total population growth.
+In 2017 the population with foreign background in Helsinki grew by 5,020 people i.e. 5.3 per cent.
+The growth rate has slowed down last ten years but persons with foreign background accounted nonetheless for about three fourths of the total population growth.

 At the beginning of 2018, the number of residents with a foreign mother tongue (i.e. other than Finnish, Swedish or Sami) in Helsinki amounted to 98,269, which was equivalent to 15.3 per cent of the city’s total population.
 The number of foreign nationals living in Helsinki was 60,969, making up 9.5 per cent of the city’s population.